Vitiligo is a long-term condition where pale white patches develop on the skin. It's caused by the lack of melanin, which is the pigment in skin.

 Non-segmental vitiligo is the most common type of vitiligo, affecting around 9 in 10 people with the condition.

 In segmental vitiligo (also known as unilateral or localised vitiligo), the white patches only affect one area of your body.

 Segmental vitiligo is less common than non-segmental vitiligo, although it's more common in children.
 It usually starts earlier and affects around 3 in 10 children with vitiligo.

 Vitiligo is caused by the lack of a pigment called melanin in the skin.
 Melanin is produced by skin cells called melanocytes, and it gives your skin its colour.

 In vitiligo, there are not enough working melanocytes to produce enough melanin in your skin.
 This causes white patches to develop on your skin or hair.
-It's not clear exactly why the melanocytes disappear from the affected areas of skin.

 Non-segmental vitiligo (the most common type) is thought to be an autoimmune condition.

 In autoimmune conditions, the immune system does not work properly.
 Instead of attacking foreign cells, such as viruses, your immune system attacks your body's healthy cells and tissue.